 The distinction between Chapters 509 and 83, Part II are very important.
 If you are only considered a guest, you have considerably less protection under Florida law in regards to your right to stay in possession of the property, or in this case room.
 Normally, owners of transient public lodging can elect to have the sheriff remove you from the property without a court order or they can just deny you access to the room.
 Additionally, it may be a crime to stay in this type of lodging and not pay.

 That is not the case if you fall under Chapter 83, Part II and are essentially considered a tenant.
 The owner of the nontransient public lodging cannot remove you from the property without going through the eviction process and obtaining a court order.
 If they try to resort to other means to recover possession of the property, the owners put themselves at risk of being penalized by the courts for exercising behavior that is prohibited by Chapter 83.

 Unfortunately, the distinctions between these two statutes are sometimes ignored or unknown by law enforcement.
 That can result in some very unjust predicaments.
 It seems to be better for all parties involved to err on the side of caution.
-The Orlando Sentinel has published an article regarding a dispute with hotel owners and the Osceola County Sheriff Department.
+The Orlando Sentinel has published an article regarding a dispute between hotel owners and the Osceola County Sheriff Department.
 Here is a link to that article: Click Here

-It is very important that you know your rights under these laws and to know what Chapter your situation falls under.
+It is very important that you know your rights under these laws and know what Chapter your situation falls under.
 At the Morey Law Firm, P.A., we can help determine your legal rights.
-Give us a call today to set up your free consultation!
+Give us a call today to set up your consultation!